Wenzhi-Ding/Server-User-Guide/docs/05-sas/jupyter.en.md

 	Please contact the administrator to install SAS and create a symbolic link to the executable in `/usr/bin`.

+    CFID users can simply use this path: `/usr/local/SASHome/SASFoundation/9.4/bin/sas_u8`.

 ## Using SAS in Python

 The official `saspy` reference code provided by SAS can be found at: [saspy-examples](https://github.com/sassoftware/saspy-examples/)